iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ``Q(x_k, u_k) = \frac{1}{2} {\begin{bmatrix} x_k \\ u_k \end{bmatrix}}^T S \begin{bmatrix} x_k \\ u_k \end{bmatrix} = \frac{1}{2} {\begin{bmatrix} x_k \\ u_k \end{bmatrix}}^T \begin{bmatrix} S_{xx} & S_{xu} \\ S_{ux} & S_{uu} \end{bmatrix} \begin{bmatrix} x_k \\ u_k \end{bmatrix}``

-### The Causal Relation Between Time k and the Incremental Changes to Filter Coefficients
+### The Relation Between Time k and the Incremental Changes to Filter Coefficients

 Time *j* is incremented if only time *k* is reset to the value of 1.
 But, time k is reset after the RLS algorithm converges.
 The incremental *changes* that are made to the filter coefficients ``\Delta W_n = \Sigma (W_n - W_{n - 1})`` is calculated by summing up the absolute value of the incremental updates to the filter coefficients.